bacardi55/b-55-log/posts/2013-01-28-adding-a-default-vhost-to-nginx.md

 But it didn't work.
 I actually had to put the `IP:80` instead of just `80` as in the official doc.

 I may have miss something in my nginx that make it doesn't work but if than can help someone other than me :).

+PS: Thanks to my friend [Rust](http://blog.teknicity.net/) to advising me not to use the IP address but only *:80.